AlfredoSoto1/BotOrientador/README.md

 ### Working on these features:
 The current version for this software is: v2023.3-Beta
 * Implement the `/salon <where>` command
-* Profanity filter detection
 * `/server_management <type>` command for:
   1) profanities (adding / removing)
   2) obtain attendance of each team
   3) generate votes and obtain feedback from those

 * Organize database, and reduce the ammount of unecessary Records objects
-* Change the commands to be ephemeral (not visible to all members)
-* update ReadMe file
 * test software with real users
 * debug software with all test users
 * do final touches and deploy